Defending Against Serious Allegations of Sex Crimes in Houston, Throughout Texas and Federal Courts Nationwide

 An experienced sex crimes attorney can help you protect your rights and privacy throughout the course of the investigation, while advising you against saying or doing anything that could harm your case.

-John T. Floyd has years of experience defending individuals accused of sex crimes in both Texas and federal courts.
+John T. Floyd has years of experience defending individuals accused of sex crimes in both state and federal courts.
 He has earned a reputation nationwide as one of the top sex crime attorneys in the country.
 Backed by a team of investigators, DNA experts, psychiatrists, and jury consultants, Mr. Floyd has won countless victories against some of the toughest odds.
 He operates under the premise that an early and thorough investigation and extensive trial preparation make for the best possible defense.

 No Margin for Error